Stay Safe MN

 Also, starting June 10, Minnesotans are welcome to gather outdoors with friends and family in groups of 25 or less, and indoors in groups of 10 or less with safe social distancing practices in place.

-Safely Adjusting the Dials (PDF)
+Safely Adjusting the Dials Graphic - English (PDF version)

 Importantly, this situation is fluid, and will be prepared to dial back if we need to.
 We will continue to follow the guidance of public health experts and make data-driven decisions.

 We will monitor the rate of new cases, testing capacity, the percent of COVID-19 tests that are positive, and the percent of COVID-19 cases for which the source of infection if unknown.
 If there are sudden increases, we may move the dial back.
 More information on the data we are tracking can be found in our Response and Preparation Capacity section.

 As we allow for more interaction between people, we must protect those in our communities that are most vulnerable to the virus.
 Find out more about Governor Walz and Lt.
 Governor Flanagan’s executive order to strongly encourage Minnesotans at greatest risk of serious illness to continue staying home while providing them with additional protections.

 Whenever we make any movement to ease restrictions, we must also protect the safety of those returning to work.
 Our state’s health care workers, emergency responders, and other professionals are doing their jobs under demanding and stressful conditions to provide services to Minnesotans.
 Find out more about Governor Walz and Lt.
 Governor Flanagan’s executive order to safeguard workers.

 More about the Stay Safe MN Executive Order.